tagoro9/btcsimulator/readme.md

 ##Prerequisites

 * Python 2.7.*.
 Most parts of the simulator are written in python.
+Higher versions of python are not supported since [Gevent](http://www.gevent.org/), which is used to support web sockets does not work well in higher Python versions
+* Celery.
+Asynchronous task job used to run simulations without blocking the server or the web app.
+It can be installed via pip `pip install celery`.
+More information about Celery can be found [here](http://www.celeryproject.org/).
 * Redis.
 Download and install [Redis](http://redis.io).
-The simulator uses redis as data store.
-In order to work properly the application must connect to a redis server instance.
+The simulator uses redis as data store and as message broker to run background tasks in Celery workers.
-* Brunch
-* Bower
-* Celery
+* Bower.
+[Bower](http://bower.io/) is a package manager for the web.
+It is used to manage all the web app dependencies (jQuery, Backbone, lodash,...).
+In order to install it you need to have [Node](http://nodejs.org/) and [Npm](https://www.npmjs.org/) up and running. `npm install -g bower`
+* Brunch.
+[Brunch](http://brunch.io/) is the build tool used to create the web app.
+As with bower, just run `npm install -g brunch`

 ##Getting started